-Debt issue costs related to debt refinancing and prepayment.
+Debt issue costs related to debt refinancing, prepayment and commitment fees.
 As a result of the refinancing or early termination of our long-term borrowings, we accelerate the capitalized debt issue costs and the discount on the term loan that would otherwise be amortized or accreted over the life of the term loan.
-Premium paid in connection with retiring outstanding bonds is also included in this category.
+Premium paid in connection with retiring outstanding bonds, and commitment fees paid for lines of credit are also included in this category.

 Transaction advisory fees and expenses.
-Transaction advisory fees and expenses primarily reflect professional fees incurred by us in connection with the ITG Acquisition in 2019 and with the sale of BondPoint in 2018.
+Transaction advisory fees and expenses primarily reflect professional fees incurred by us in connection with the ITG Acquisition in 2019 and the sale of BondPoint in 2018.